woocommerce/automatewoo-subscriptions/README.md

 * tax line items
 * fee line items

-The AutomateWoo plugin makes it possible to modify the first two of these with the [Add/Remove Product](https://automatewoo.com/docs/actions/subscription-add-remove-product/) and [Add/Remove Coupon](https://automatewoo.com/docs/actions/subscription-add-remove-coupon/) actions.
+The AutomateWoo plugin makes it possible to modify product and coupon line items with the [Add/Remove Product](https://automatewoo.com/docs/actions/subscription-add-remove-product/) and [Add/Remove Coupon](https://automatewoo.com/docs/actions/subscription-add-remove-coupon/) actions.

 The **AutomateWoo Subscriptions Add-on** makes it possible to modify some of the other parts by providing additional actions.